Emotional Support Animals

 If there are questions concerning these guidelines, you may contact The Office of Accessibility Services or The Office of Residence Life.

-Proper documentation for an ESA includes veterinary records.
+- Proper documentation for an ESA includes veterinary records.
 Any ESA on campus must be vaccinated in compliance with West Virginia Laws, and students must provided updated vaccination records to Accessibility Services when appropriate.
-Owners of an ESA must stay in compliance with laws regarding the treatment of animals as well.

 Note: Established Accessibility Services and Residence Life housing procedures and deadlines are still relevant to students who keep assistance animals in their University residence.
 This includes, but is not limited to the availability of rooms, room assignments, and fees.